AdCombo/combojsonapi/docs/quickstart.rst

 Example
 -------

-An example of Flask-COMBO-JSONAPI API looks like this:
+An example of Flask-COMBO-JSONAPI API with ComboJSONAPI looks like this:

 .. literalinclude:: ../examples/api.py
     :language: python